jjeffrey/firefox-slidedown-tabs/README.md

 ## Acknowledgments

-Much of the initial code is based two answers by [cor-el](https://support.mozilla.org/en-US/user/cor-el) in the Firefox Support Forums.
+Much of the initial code is based on two answers by [cor-el](https://support.mozilla.org/en-US/user/cor-el) in the Firefox Support Forums.
 Links to the relevant answers are provided in code.